jelmer/lintian-brush/README.md

 leave the working tree untouched - lintian-brush will not create any commits for it or update the changelog.

+The following additional environment variables are set:

+ * ``CURRENT_VERSION``: Package version that is being edited.
+ * ``COMPAT_RELEASE``: Debian release to be compatible with.
+Usually ``sid`` when --modern was specified and the name of the current stable release otherwise.

 A fixer should write a short description of the changes it has made to standard out; this will be used for the commit message.